-From July 2019 the following students are automatically exempted in the current academic year from paying student fees at the time of enrolment in a course fully funded by the Commonwealth or NT Government:
+From January 2025 the following students are automatically exempted in the current academic year from paying student fees at the time of enrolment in a course fully funded by the Commonwealth or NT Government:

-- Incarcerated students. - Students attending a Secondary School in the Northern Territory. - · Enrolled in a course AQF level II and below; or - Enrolled in an approved, stand-alone unit used for Australian Core Skills Framework (ACSF) assessment.
+- > Incarcerated students: - > Students attending a Secondary School in the Northern Territory; - > Non-indigenous student Enrolled in a course AQF level II and below; - Aboriginal and/or Torres Strait Islander students enrolled in a course at AQF Level 1 and above; - ➤ Enrolled in an approved, stand-alone unit used for Australian Core Skills Framework (ACSF) assessment.

-The following students are exempted from paying student fees in the current academic year, with the provision of relevant and current written evidence at the time of enrolment in a course subsidised by the Commonwealth or NT Government.
+The following students are exempted from paying student fees in the current academic year, with the provision of relevant and current written evidence at the time of enrolment in a course subsidised by the Commonwealth or NT Government;

-- In receipt of one of the following full-time fortnightly Centrelink benefits: Abstudy, Austudy, Parenting Payment, New Start Allowance (including Jobseeker), Youth Allowance, Disability Support Pension, Carer Allowance, Aged Pension. - · Unemployed; or - Financial Hardship Special consideration will be given to students who can demonstrate financial hardship.
+- > In receipt of one of the following full-time fortnightly Centrelink benefits: Abstudy, Austudy, Parenting Payment, New Start Allowance (including Jobseeker), Youth Allowance, Disability Support Pension, Carer Allowance, Aged Pension; - > Unemployed; or - > Financial Hardship Special consideration will be given to students who can demonstrate financial hardship.
 The Director, Student Experience and/or delegate will assess individual cases.

-The following forms of current written evidence will be considered.
+The following forms of current written evidence will be considered;

-- Centrelink Healthcare Card issued by Centrelink, current Payment Statement (issued within the last month) issued by Centrelink, current case summary issued by CDP provider confirming a student is in receipt of fortnightly payments. - Unemployment Written correspondence from the student or by an organisation stating the circumstances of their unemployment. - Financial Hardship Written correspondence from the student or by an organisation stating the circumstances of their financial hardship.
+- > Centrelink Healthcare Card issued by Centrelink, current Payment Statement (issued within the last month) issued by Centrelink, current case summary issued by CDP provider confirming a student is in receipt of fortnightly payments; - > Unemployment Written correspondence from the student or by an organisation stating the circumstances of their unemployment, and - > Financial Hardship Written correspondence from the student or by an organisation stating the circumstances of their financial hardship.

 If the evidence is received by the Institute after the enrolment has been submitted, the fee exemption is applied from the current and following teaching period onwards.
 Fee exemptions are not applied retrospectively, unless approved otherwise.